-- 2.1 Notes the progress on the delivery of the Schools' Condition Programme and Schools' Basic Need Capital Programme, as outlined in this report. - 2.2 Approves the PDD for the Schools' Condition Programme (Appendix 2) and the anticipated allocation of £9,000k for the delivery of this programme (Appendix 1). - 2.3 Approves the PDD for the Schools' Basic Need Programme and Special Provision Capital programme (Appendix 3) and the allocation of £125,282k as profiled in Appendix 1 for the delivery of this programme. - 2.4 Approves the allocation of £5m of Basic Need Grant for the development of Feasibility Studies to inform Full Business Cases in order to deliver the Basic Need programme. - 2.5 Notes and reaffirms a decision made by Cabinet on 27th July 2015 increasing the delegated authority level for the Director for Education and Skills, in consultation with the relevant Cabinet Member, from £200k to £500k for schools' emergency reactive maintenance projects. - 2.6 Notes that in dual funded projects, approval will only be sought for the Council's contribution to cost of the project. - 2.7 Authorises the City Solicitor to negotiate, execute, seal and complete all necessary documents to give effect to the above recommendations.
+- 2.1 Notes the progress on the delivery of the Schools' Condition Programme and Schools' Basic Need Capital Programme, as outlined in this report. - 2.2 Approves the PDD for the Schools' Condition Programme (Appendix 2) and the anticipated allocation of £13.000m for the delivery of this programme (Appendix 1). - 2.3 Approves the PDD for the Schools' Basic Need Programme (Appendix 3) for the delivery of this programme. - 2.4 Approves the allocation of £5.000m of Basic Need Grant for the development of Feasibility Studies to inform Full Business Cases in order to deliver the Basic Need programme. - 2.5 Notes that in dual funded projects, approval will only be sought for the Council's contribution to the cost of the project. - 2.6 Authorises the City Solicitor to negotiate, execute, seal and complete all necessary documents to give effect to the above recommendations.